microsoft/sarif-sdk/docs/ValidationRules.md

 #### `Default`: Error

 {0}: This result location is expressed as an absolute 'file' URI.
-The GitHub Developer Security Portal will reject this file because it cannot determine the location of the repository root (which it refers to as the "checkout path").
+GitHub Advanced Security code scanning will reject this file because it cannot determine the location of the repository root (which it refers to as the "checkout path").
 Either express result locations as relative URI references with respect to the checkout path, place the checkout path in 'invocations[].workingDirectory`, or place the checkout path in a configuration file at the root of the repository.

 ---

-## Rule `DSP1007.ProvideRequiredRelatedLocationProperties`
+## Rule `GitHub1007.ProvideRequiredRelatedLocationProperties`

 ### Description

-The GitHub Developer Security Portal (DSP) will reject a SARIF file that includes a "related location" with no 'message' property.
-This is a bug in the DSP.
+The GitHub Advanced Security code scanning will reject a SARIF file that includes a "related location" with no 'message' property.
+This is a bug in code scanning.
 You can set 'message' to an empty string if you don't have anything else to say about the location.

 ### Messages

 #### `Default`: Error

-{0}: This related location does not have a 'message' property, so the the GitHub Developer Security Portal (DSP) will reject the entire log file.
-This is a bug in the DSP.
+{0}: This related location does not have a 'message' property, so the the GitHub Advanced Security code scanning will reject the entire log file.
+This is a bug in code scanning.
 You can set 'message' to an empty string if you don't have anything else to say about the location.

 ---